Firstly, this is not a Prudential-sponsored blog post.

 Unearthing the reasons behind the price hike.

-Unlike the cost of water (sorry, we can’t help it), we have some idea of why insurers are raising premiums across the board.
+Unlike the cost of water (sorry, we can’t help it), we have some idea as to why insurers are raising premiums across the board.

 And no, the reason is not greed.